-Project Title: GOHS (OZT Paid Media July 4th and Labor Day 2007)

-Task Number: K8PM-08-01

-Project Summary: In an attempt to ensure that the target audience is reached, GOHS will conduct paid media campaigns consistent with mobilizations of the National Hwy Traffic Safety Administration and compliant with paid media guidelines.
+Project Title: GOHS (OZT Paid Media) Task Number: K8PM-09-01 Project Summary: In efforts to ensure the target audience is reached GOHS will conduct paid media campaigns consistent with mobilizations of the National Hwy Traffic Safety Administration and compliant with paid media guidelines.
 GOHS will utilize the services of a paid media buyer obtained through statewide procurement policies.
 Messaging will be directed at target audiences in each campaign in order to maximize the effectiveness of each paid media campaign.

-Labor Day 2007 \$200,000.00 Independence Day 2007 \$200,000.00
+Funding: Christmas/New Year 2008/2009\$200,000.00Independence Day 2009\$200,000.00Labor Day 2009\$200,000.00\$600,000\$200,000.00